 NLP maintains Group functions that perform tasks related to managing and protecting NLH AB's ownership interests in its subsidiaries.
-The Group functions also conduct NLP Group relat-
+The Group functions also conduct NLP Group related reporting obligations.

-The Board of NLP Group decides about approval or adaption of Nordea's internal rules within NLP Group. ed reporting obligations.
 In addition, the Group functions support the local entities in reporting, monitoring, IT, investment, compliance and risk management.
 The organisation and reporting lines of the Life Group Functions are shown in figure B1.1.